blaggacao/openproject-docker/README.md

 To be sure all your processes take in the new settings, exit the SSH session and restart the container using `docker restart`.

 ### Persistence notes
-While MySQL and SQLite3 support are added in the `apt-get install` command, so you don't need to search for them, they are disabled later on.
-To enable them you must edit Dockerfile where it calls `bundle install`.
-You may remove `mysql2` and `sqlite` from the `without` list, and you may add `postgresql` (or it might be `pgsql`, that is untested).
-If you choose to use SQLite, then wherever you choose to store it's files, you MUST link that whole directory (preferably it would be /root/openproject/db/sqlite for this example) to outside the docker image or you risk losing all of your data.
+If you choose to use SQLite, then wherever you choose to store it's files, you MUST link that whole directory (preferably it would be /home/app/openproject/db/sqlite for this example) to outside the docker image or you risk losing all of your data.
 You would need to add an additional parameter after "docker run", but before the image name:
-`-v /var/local/openproject/sqlite:/root/openproject/db/sqlite`
+`-v /var/local/openproject/sqlite:/home/app/openproject/db/sqlite`
 This presumes you have created the appropriate directory on your host filesystem.

-**SQLite3 failing**: In the current stable release 3.0.8 the SQLite migration fails due to a name being too long.
-You will just have to wait for that to be fixed in the main project before anything can be done, or fix it on your own, but then you cannot guarantee compatibility for the next update.
+**SQLite3 failing**: SQLite is not officially supported in the current stable release 3.0.11.
+If you want to use it, you will need real to edit the project manually and know what you're doing.

 If you have configured OpenProject to use/create local repositories, the place where you store those repositories must also be forwarded to the host.